DanukaDilshann/House-rental-price-in-Brazil/README.md

 ## General Discussion and conclusions

-    • As the Spearman correlation value, we could conclude that there is a positive correlation between Area and property taxes.
-That means property taxes are related to the Property area.
+- There is a positive relationship between the area of a property and its property taxes.
+Larger properties tend to have higher property taxes.

-    • If the House is furnished the fire Insurance value is high.
-That’s mean, Fire insurance is related to the Furnished or not.
+- Furnished houses generally have higher fire insurance values.
+This indicates that fire insurance costs are related to whether a house is furnished or not.

-    • The property taxes vary from city to city In Brazil.
-Some cities charge a higher rate, and some cities charge a lower rate.
+- Property taxes vary significantly across different cities in Brazil.
+Some cities impose higher property tax rates, while others have lower rates.

-    • The Fire Insurance varies from city to city.
-Some Cities have faced forest fires several times in the year.
-Therefore, those city householders have to pay higher taxes than the others.
-In our case, São Paulo citizens have to pay higher taxes than the other city citizens.
+- Fire insurance costs also vary by city.
+Cities that frequently experience forest fires tend to have higher fire insurance premiums.
+Specifically, in our case, citizens of São Paulo pay higher fire insurance premiums compared to residents of other cities.

-    • If customers who are rent a new house depends on whether pets are allowed or not.
-If the House owner accepts the keeping animals, the rent amount is increased. therefore, the rent amount is related to the Keeping animal or not
+- The rental price of a house is influenced by whether pets are allowed.
+If house owners permit pets, the rent amount tends to be higher.
+Therefore, the rent amount is related to the policy on keeping animals.

 ## [R-markdown file](https://github.com/DanukaDilshann/House-rental-price-in-Brazil/blob/main/Rmarkdown.pdf)